Roberts's warbler: Taxonomy

 Roberts's warbler was first formally described as Prinia robertsi in 1946 by the British ornithologist Constantine Walter Benson, although it had originally been identified as a distinct species at Mount Selinda by Charles Swynnerton in 1906.
 Benson gave the type locality as Vumba.
 In 1991 Phillip Clancey proposed the new monospecific genus Oreophilias as, among other features which differed, this species had 8 tail feathers rather than the 10 present in species in the genus Prinia.
-Clancey suggested that Oreophilias was a more basal taxon thena Prinia because of the lower number of retrices.
+Clancey suggested that Oreophilias was a more basal taxon thena Prinia because of the lower number of rectrices.
 Roberts's warbler belongs to the family Cisticolidae, which includes the cisticolas, prinias, apalises, tailorbirds, eremomelas and other groups of "African" warblers, formerly classified within the Old World warbler family Sylviidae.
 The Cisticolidae is now classified in the superfamily Sylvioidea, part of the Corvides clade within the suborder Passeri in the order Passeriformes.
 This species is monotypic with no subspecies.